 Do you consider your audience when you’re writing?

-My first inclination is to say, no. But that’s not entirely true.
-If I’m being honest with myself, then ultimately the answer is both yes and no.
+My first inclination is to reply, “No.” But that’s not entirely true: if I’m being honest with myself, ultimately the answer is both yes and no.

-Thus, I don’t attempt to craft a message that will appeal to everyone; I simply write for you—someone who thinks much like I do.
-We will disagree from time to time—even I disagree with myself at times—but we’re both receptive to new ideas, and we’re willing to change our minds given sufficient information.
+Thus, I don’t attempt to craft a message that will appeal to all: I simply write for you—someone who thinks like me.
+We will disagree occasionally—even I disagree with myself at times—but we’re receptive to new ideas, and we’re willing to change our minds.

-There are obvious examples in which this form of creating would not work—diapers, medications, computers—but for many creative types, it is best to consider yourself the audience, because with all our differences, there are millions of people just like me and you.
+There are obvious examples in which this method of creation will not work—diapers, medications, computers—but for many creative types, it’s best to consider yourself the audience: despite our differences, there are millions of people just like me and you.

 Subscribe to The Minimalists via email.